-One hundred years of court case decisions have galvanized the marketplace of ideas as a titanic analogy, a central pillar of first amendment jurisprudence.
-Concepts of this sort in favor of the free exchange of ideas were first postulated in 1859 by John Stuart Mill in his book, On Liberty.
-He stated that no one person knows the objective truth nor does any one idea embody it.
-We are fallible and often stubbornly convinced of our own rightness and this penchant can lead to censorship and to ideas and opinions slipping into dogma if left untested.
+One hundred years of court case decisions have galvanized the marketplace of ideas as a central pillar of first amendment jurisprudence.
+John Stuart Mill, who is widely seen as the father of the marketplace, argued that no person knows the objective truth, nor does any one idea embody it.
+We are fallible and often stubbornly convinced of our own rightness.
+This human instinct can lead to censorship, and to untested dogmatic beliefs.

 The marketplace metaphor is still founded on a basis built in a bygone era.
 It does not translate to the modern, digital age.

 [P1] The marketplace of ideas is a concept that has been consistently re-asserted by US judicial decisions.